February 28, 2018

 What is a Design Architect?

 If the “design architect” phrase sounds unfamiliar to you, it’s because I’m formally proposing it here.
-The term was first used in an article I wrote in 2015 called, “A New Architecture for Information Systems.
+I originally introduced the idea of a design architecture in a 2015 article called, “A New Architecture for Information Systems.

 Overall, “the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
 Striking a sustainable (via process and governance) and equitable balance between the two is the strategic responsibility of the design architect.”